renewable heating systems are now eligible for up to £1,250 from the government.

 detailed surveys.

-“When people have the kit installed in their homes they really see the
+“When people have the kit installed in their homes they really see theclosely monitor energy data and performance through additional meters and

 benefit,” said Energy Saving Trust chief executive Philip Sellwood.